Jonetz/StochasticLifeSampler/README.md

 ## ⚖️ License

-MIT License.
+Apache 2.0 License.
 See `LICENSE` for details.